marie.brossier@pol.ulaval.ca

 My project identifies how these dynasties form, sustain themselves, and perpetuate their hold on power in more or less competitive political systems – especially in countries going through political transitions with mixed results.
 I develop three specific dimensions, as follows:

-Comparative analysis of hereditary successions in Senegal and Gabon
+• Case studies of hereditary successions in Gabon and Senegal

 03. Conflicts, the State and the Law